⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Why Consent Is the Most Common Basis for Searches

-Warrants are rare in everyday encounters.
+Warrants are uncommon in everyday encounters.

-Arrests come later.
+Arrests develop later.

 Probable cause takes time.